realoksi/foobar2000-catbox/README.md

 ## Description

 Uploads cover art to <https://catbox.moe/> using their API and prints the resulting link to the uploaded image.
+Always downscales to 500x500px, and always compresses to JPG with 80% quality.
+This results in very fast uploads.
 This application is meant to be invoked by [this fork of foo_discord_rich by s0hv](https://github.com/s0hv/foo_discord_rich).

 ## Application flow